nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 We have **discovered the main principles of Genetic Algorithms** and how they work through a fun example with Sudoku puzzles.
 We have also been confronted with the **common issues with such algorithms: computation time** with **no guarantee to find the solution**.
 Moreover, in our particular case, if the solution is not found, there is little chance that we can take the best solution found as a new start: changing the remaining duplicated value could violate other constraints and so the whole potential solution becomes something very far from the real solution.
+We have seen that increasing the problem complexity (4x4) could bring issues to find the solution (whereas other techniques can solve instantly).
 {: style="text-align: justify;"}

 Thanks for reading.